LUGGAGE TAG #1

 Work the edges of the leather with tokonole or gum tragacanth and rub them with a wooden smoother (see the video on our blog).

-6. PLACE A T3 RIVET ON THE KEY RING
+6. ATTACH A T3 RIVET TO THE KEYRING

-Fold the tab of the leather key ring back on itself then place a double-cap T3 rivet.
+Fold the leather key ring tab back on itself and then attach a double-cap T3 rivet.

 2 comments